2022 Cross Timbers Race Guide

 About The Race

-As the oldest trail run in Texas, Cross Timbers Trail Run 2021 over the weekend of March 20 and 21 will be the 40th annual running of this event!
-Enjoy the rugged trails on the shoreline of Lake Texoma on the Texas side with the comfortable temperatures that come with being in Texas in March.
+As the oldest trail run in Texas, Cross Timbers Trail Run 2022 on February 19 will be the 41st annual running of this event!
+Enjoy the rugged trails on the shoreline of Lake Texoma on the Texas side with some of the best running temperatures Texas sees all year.
 With everything from 1 mile to 31.1 miles (distances are 1 mile, 5 miles, 13.1 miles, 26.2 miles, and 50K), there's something for everyone!

 Location, Parking, and Directions: